machineagency/taxon/README.md

-# taxon
+# Taxon

-A grammar of digital fabrication machines.
+Applying the safety and extensibility of programming to hands-on making.

 ## About